coenttb/swift-structured-queries-postgres/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

     awhile in your app.

 So, we hope that you will consider it a _benefit_ that your application's schema will be defined and maintained as simple SQL strings.
-It's a simple format that everyone familiar with SQLite will understand, and it makes your application most resilient to the ever growing changes and demands on your application.
+It's a simple format that everyone familiar with PostgreSQL will understand, and it makes your application most resilient to the ever growing changes and demands on your application.